dyfer08/UnityTools/README.md

   ```csharp
   SaveManager.SaveGame(int Slot);
   ```
 - Erase the current game save.
-Replace the data of the current slot with empty data.
+Replace the data of the active slot with empty data.
   ```csharp
   SaveManager.EraseGameSave();
   ```